6 Things You Didn't Know About Cows

 The Cattle Stamp-ede

 Cows are the subject of one of the most famous American stamps, known as Western Cattle in Storm.
 A perennial candidate for the title of most beautiful stamp ever made, Western Cattle in Storm was first printed in 1898 in a series of nine designs commemorating the Trans-Mississippi Exposition of that year.
-One interesting fact about this stamp is that the cattle depicted — its design was based on a John MacWhirter painting known as The Vanguard — was a Scottish breed that wasn’t native to the U.S. at the time.
+One interesting fact about this stamp is that the cattle depicted are a Scottish breed that wasn't native to the U.S. at the time.
+This design was based on a John MacWhirter painting, known as The Vanguard.

 Meet Maudine Ormsby

-In a move that can only be described as “ahead of its time,” local Holstein Maudine Ormsby was voted Ohio State University’s homecoming queen in 1926.
-Though she officially came in second, Maudine was able to accept the title after other candidates stepped down in light of voting irregularities, bringing a much-needed sense of stability to an confused campus.
+In a move that can only be described as "ahead of its time", local Holstein Maudine Ormsby was voted Ohio State University's homecoming queen in 1926.
+Though she officially came in second, Maudine was able to accept the title after other candidates stepped down in light of voting irregularities, bringing a much-needed sense of stability to a confused campus.